Treatment of Premenstrual Dysphoria

 Psychotropics: Includes drugs that affect serotonin and norepinephrine, which regulate the mood, eg. Escitalopram.
 In a meta-analysis of 31 clinical trials, it alleviated both mental and physical symptoms and improved psychosocial functioning in up to 80% of women with PMDD.
 There is a rapid treatment effect of the medication within the first cycle and generally within days, which allows the drug to be taken only half the period and minimize side effects.

-Birth control: Although women with PMDD have normal hormone levels, it can help to switch birth control as an alternative to psychotropic drugs.
+Birth control: Although women with PMDD have normal hormone levels, it can help to switch birth control with and a progestin (drospirenone) as an alternative to psychotropic drugs.

 Melatonin: The natural sleep hormone can help regulate sleep.